 Our goal is to give you the tools and confidence you need to improve your finances.
 Although we receive compensation from our partner lenders, whom we will always identify, all opinions are our own.
 Credible Operations, Inc. NMLS # 1681276, is referred to here as "Credible."

-Many people borrow against the equity in their home to make home improvements, pay for medical expenses, or cover tuition costs.
+Many people borrow against the equity in their homes to make home improvements, pay for medical expenses, or cover tuition costs.
 To do this, they’ll often take out a second mortgage — a home equity loan or home equity line of credit (HELOC).
-These loans make it possible to borrow large sums at low rates, as long as you’re willing to put your house up as collateral.
+These loans make it possible to borrow large sums at low rates — as long as you’re willing to put up your house as collateral.

 Here’s what you need to know about fixed-rate HELOCs: